 Overall, in most studies, the majority of infants were born normally, and the highest risk appeared to be taking benzodiazepines in the third trimester or during labor.
 Although results from several studies revealed several congenital disabilities in newborns, no causal relationship has, as of yet, been found between Xanax use and congenital anomalies.

 It is clear that additional research and more extensive studies are needed to find a more definitive answer.
 At this time, most experts believe the risk to be rather small—but there is still a risk.
 For many women, using psychoactive substances while pregnant is scary, and most women choose to err on the side of caution.

 When it comes to using substances while pregnant, much of the desire to abstain may have less to do with the actual risk and more to do with the fear of potentially negative outcomes.
 Moreover, if a child is born with birth abnormalities, the mother will often question whether or not she could have done something (or not done something) to prevent it from happening.

+No expectant mother– or anyone, for that matter– should ever stop taking Xanax cold turkey.
+Deciding how to navigate this difficult situation is one of the best reasons to consult with your health care provider immediately.
 Long-term benzodiazepine use can result in dependence in both the mother and the unborn child.
 This is especially concerning when used late in pregnancy and in high doses.
 Some infants may exhibit withdrawal symptoms at birth, which may include the following: